sr42-dev/scaling-spoon/README.md

  - Mediapipe documentation review
  - Landmarks
  - Hand tracking module [HANDS ON]
- - Pose estimation module [HANDS ON]
  - Using PID to control motion
  - Deploying a ROS node to control motion in a pre-set manner while integrating PID controllers [HANDS ON]
- - Laser Scan integration for obstacle detection
  - Hector quadrotor understanding
+ -Gazebo Setup
+- Using RViz to create visualizations in Gazebo [HANDS ON]

 ### Resources :